-Learn more about these free online agile & scrum learning resources:
+Learn more about these free online agile & scrum methodology learning resources:

 - Scrum Guide [PDF]: I firmly believe that taking shortcuts don’t help when trying to learn something new.
 If you take shortcuts, you may miss out on the deeper understanding of the topic.
 Same thing goes for Scrum.
 The Scrum Guide is like the gold source of the Scrum framework.
 It is written by the inventors of Scrum in a simple yet clear form.
 The framework rules listed in it are very light hence readers can adapt from the simplicity as long as the rules are followed.